diegotonetti99/Ambix-Video-Sync/README.md

 ~~~

 # Usage
-To merge Ambisonics audio and 360 Video run the command open the terminal inside the main folder of this repository
+To merge Ambisonics audio and 360 Video run the command open the terminal **inside the main folder** of this repository
 ~~~
-conda run -n ambix python main.py -v video.mp4 -a audio.wav -o output.mov
+conda run -n ambix python main.py -v video.mp4 -a audio.wav -o output.mp4
 ~~~
-where video.mp4 is the recorded video, audio.wav the ambisonics audio file and output.mov is the final merged video with ambisonics audio and injected VR metadata.
+where video.mp4 is the recorded video, audio.wav is the ambisonics audio file and output.mov is the final merged video with ambisonics audio and injected VR metadata.

+# Player
+On smartphone and PC, I suggest using [VLC](https://www.videolan.org/) as it supports AMBIX audio format.
+On a VR headset use [showtime vr](https://showtimevr.eu/) if the preinstalled player doesn't work with spatial audio (e.g. I experienced some troubles with Meta built-in player).